 Hike Feather Rock

 Please be aware that there are restrictions in place for non-Zuni visitors related to witnessing religious activities.
-Furthermore, they ask that visitors respect their cultural privacy by following the appropriate etiquette and guidelines.
+They ask visitors to respect their cultural privacy by following the appropriate etiquette and guidelines.

 Elahkwa, Thank You, for respecting Zuni traditions.